-The week of Lammas is the time to take a moment to reflect.
-Let us look back upon the first half of this year, and upon the seeds we planted.
-Ask yourself: Did I plant them with mindful intention, or did I drop them carelessly as I walked?
-Either way, you’ve sown something, and now, as the first harvest begins, it is time to reap what you’ve sown.
-What will you pull from the Earth with your hands?
-What have your seeds of intention grown into?
-Did they flourish or wilt?
-Harvest time is a deep grounding period.
-Diving deep and taking honest stock here will help us navigate the remainder of the year.
-Lammas is also a holiday of remembrance and releasing, a time of acknowledging the crops that didn’t make it.
+During the week of Lammas, take a moment to reflect.
+Look back upon the first half of this year and the ideas, projects, and intentions you initiated.
+Ask yourself: Did I start them with mindfulness, or was I careless?
+Either way, you’ve created something, and now, as the first harvest begins, it’s time to reap what you’ve sown.
+What will you pull from the roots and make use of?
+What have your initiations grown into?
+Did they blossom or never break ground?
+Diving deep and taking honest stock here will help you navigate the remainder of the year.
+Lammas is also a holiday of remembrance and releasing, so don’t worry if you need to let go of something that just didn’t make it.
 Not everything survives.
-Letting go helps you be fully present to what is ahead of you?
-We are reminded that not everything survives in the grand cycle of life.
+Letting go helps you be fully present in the now and ready to take the next turn in your journey.

 Lammas is also a great time to put your hands in the earth literally and figuratively.
 You can do this by consciously attending to what’s in your spirit-soil, visualizing yourself picking whatever you set out to grow this past spring and putting it to use in your life.
 Or you can gather your physical harvests, like money, your crystals, herbs in your garden, or anything you’ve manifested and celebrate the growth of the year.
 Your children are another example of your harvest.
 So are your business ventures, relationships, and your personal growth – all maturing at their own pace and deepening with time.
 In many ways, your entire life is like a garden.
 Don’t forget to appreciate and enjoy it.